mlogan914/mlogan914.github.io/_posts/2025-08-27-fragmented-data-flows-to-governed-data-pipelines.md.md

 In my previous article, [Data Platform Engineering for Regulated Teams](/data%20&%20platform%20engineering/data-platform-engineering-for-regulated-data-teams/), I outlined why modernizing data in regulated industries requires more than just swapping out tools.

-This follow-up shows what that shift can look like in practice — moving from fragmented, ad-hoc flows to a governed, repeatable data pipelines.
+This follow-up shows what that shift can look like in practice — moving from fragmented, ad-hoc flows to a governed, repeatable data pipeline.

  If you’re unsure what a “data pipeline” is, see my definition here: [What is Data Engineering?](https://mlogan914.github.io/data%20&%20platform%20engineering/what-is-data-platform-engineering/#data-engineering)